CuUwrRobotics/practice-ros/README.md

 The Python code is the listener, also called a _subscriber_.

 The program, when run, will read messages published to the `/chatter` topic and print them out.
-It does this will a _callback_ function, which will be called any time new information is posted to `/chatter`.
+It does this with a _callback_ function, which will be called any time new information is posted to `/chatter`.

 ## Docker